-The Faculty Honor Board will convene an investigatory meeting with the Respondent at a mutually convenient time, no later than thirty (30) days after the Student Notification.
-The Respondent may be accompanied at the investigatory meeting by a member of the SCOL SBA Honor Board and/or a Support Person of their choosing in a manner consistent with the DU Honor Code.
-A Support Person may be any person chosen by the Respondent, including, but not limited to, a parent or legal guardian, family member, or an attorney, but not including anyone involved in the allegation(s) as a party or witness.
-Neither the representative of the SCOL SBA Honor Board nor the Support Person may speak on behalf of the Respondent or otherwise actively participate in the proceeding.
+The Faculty Honor Board will convene an investigatory meeting with the Respondent at a mutually convenient time, no later than twenty (20) business days after the Student Notification.
+The Respondent may be accompanied at the investigatory meeting by a Support Person of their choosing in a manner consistent with the DU Honor Code.
+A Support Person may be any person chosen by the Respondent, including, but not limited to, another student, a parent or legal guardian, family member, or an attorney, but not including anyone involved in the allegation(s) as a party or witness.
+The Support Person may not speak on behalf of the Respondent or otherwise actively participate in the proceeding.
 A Support Person may not be present if the Respondent is not present.